48 Hrs.: Accolades

+Franchise

-Sequel and remakes
+Sequel

 A sequel, Another 48 Hrs., was released in 1990.
 Walter Hill returned to direct, and Nolte, Murphy, James, and McRae all reprised their roles.
 The film was a box office success but received negative reviews.

+Remake

 A Hindi-language Indian remake, Andar Baahar, was released in 1984, with Jackie Shroff and Anil Kapoor in the lead roles.
 A Kannada-language remake, Police File, was released in 1992.

 In 2017, the Safdie brothers announced they would helm a remake and co-write the script with Jerrod Carmichael.
 In December 2019, the Safdies stated they reworked their script into a separate original idea.
 As of 2025, the film has not been produced.